Garden Decor (Lots of Creative Ideas for Your Garden)

 This is a cute little shade vignette using some birch logs and rocks.
 The orange and white flowers are Impatiens and the Heuchera (Coral Bells) is Limelight.

-Here’s another cool “pinteresty” project my hubby did for me.
-He hollowed out this maple log and I used it for a planter for a few years.
+Here’s another neat “pinteresty” project.
+A hollowed out maple log used as a planter is really cool!
 And, another watering can hanging on a shepherd’s hook.

 It’s also fun to add a water feature to your gardens.
 I miss our little pond, but I don’t miss the work of cleaning it out in the spring.